Chocolate Easter Cake – Easy

 Who doesn’t like a KitKat Cake filled with Mini Chocolate Eggs?

-I know we all love it for sure and there’s something nostalgist about it too!
+I know we all love it for sure (I make it every year) and there’s something nostalgist about it too!

-I know we used to have it when I was a child, a proper treat
+We used to have it when I was a child every year, a proper treat

 The kids and big kids LOVE it!